sworley1/book-test/_sources/markdown-notebooks.md

 If you have a markdown file and you'd like to quickly add YAML metadata to it, so that Jupyter Book will treat it as a MyST Markdown Notebook, run the following command:

+NOTE TO SELF: Might have to update content, to update css

 ```
 jupyter-book myst init path/to/markdownfile.md
 ```